How to Show or Hide Week Day in Ubuntu Top Bar

 How do I show the day of the week in Ubuntu?

-To show the day of the week in Ubuntu, you can use the System Settings, especially on newer versions like Ubuntu 24.04.
+To show the day of the week in Ubuntu, system settings provide the necessary controls, especially on newer versions like Ubuntu 24.04.

 How to hide panel in Ubuntu?